MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/get-tzname.md

 ## Remarks

-The **`_get_tzname`** function retrieves the character string representation of the current time zone name or the daylight standard time zone name (DST) into the address of `timeZoneName` depending on the `index` value, along with the size of the string in `pReturnValue`.
+The `_get_tzname` function retrieves the character string representation of the current time zone name or the daylight standard time zone name (DST) into the address of `timeZoneName` depending on the `index` value, along with the size of the string in `pReturnValue`.
 If `timeZoneName` is `NULL` and `sizeInBytes` is zero, the size of the string required to hold the specified time zone and a terminating null in bytes is returned in `pReturnValue`.

 The `index` values must be either 0 for standard time zone or 1 for daylight standard time zone; any other values have undetermined results.

-Unless explicitly updated during runtime (such as by a call to [`tzset()`](tzset.md)), the default values are returned (`"PST"` for standard time zone and `"PDT"` for daylight standard time zone.
+Unless explicitly updated during runtime, the default values are returned: `"PST"` for standard time zone and `"PDT"` for daylight standard time zone.
+One way to update the default values to their true values is to call [`tzset()`](tzset.md) before calling `_get_tzname`.
+Some functions that call `tzset()` are: `wcfstime`, `ftime`, `mktime`, and `localtime`.
+Calling one of those before calling `_get_tzname` will also update the default value to it's true value.

 > [!WARNING]
 > The time zone string is not guaranteed to be the same between OS releases.
 Official time zone names can and do change.